cedricdji/project-deeplearning-computer-vision/README.md

 -	In section 2.1, update the dataPath variable with the path for directory where the *cleaned-metadata.csv* and *train-image.hdf5* files are stored.
 -	In same section, update the savePath variable with the path for directory where model outputs will be saved.
 -	In same section, adjust the file names if necessary.
+-	If using the SageMaker setup:
+    -	uncomment the pip install commands in the first notebook cell.
+    -	set the use_sagemaker toggle to True.
 #### generate_data_subset.ipynb (optional):
 - At top of code, declare the filepaths and filenames.